 5. Dealing with the orthodox treatments

-The orthodox treatments, chemo and radio therapies, can be emotionally and physically draining, sometimes feeling worse than the disease itself, depending on the intensity and duration.
-They can be difficult to endure and in themselves create fear, anxiety and sometimes dread, the absolute opposite of what is needed to generate a healing state and uphold a well functioning immune system.
-Again, hypnotherapy is a wonderful mechanism to aid in getting the best from these treatments.
+The orthodox treatment, chemotherapy, surgery and radiotherapy, though obviously important and the primary medical treatment, can still be emotionally and physically draining, sometimes feeling worse than the disease itself, depending on the intensity and duration.
+These treatments can be difficult to endure and in themselves create fear, anxiety and sometimes dread, the absolute opposite of what is needed to generate a healing state and uphold a well-functioning immune system.
+Again, hypnotherapy is a wonderful mechanism to help get the best out of these treatments without falling into negative mind traps.

 6. Relaxation